 ANTH 6343 (3).
 BIOMEDICINE, CULTURE, AND POWER.
-Systems analysis of traditional, popular, and scientific medical practices.
-Examination of medical bureaucracies and the relationship of health care to other social institutions.
+Examines the epistemology and history of biomedicine, medical bureaucracy, professionalism, medical education, alternative and popular medicine, economics, and health care.

 ANTH 6344 (3).
 GLOBAL POPULATION PROCESSES: ANTHROPOLOGICAL PERSPECTIVES.
 Focuses on an anthropological understanding of population processes in a global context.
 Addresses some of the major global population processes (nuptiality, fertility, mortality, and migration) and examines them within historical and cross-cultural frameworks.